Evdlaar/QueryStoreDashboard/README.md

 The dashboard requires Microsoft SQL Server 2016 and Microsoft SQL Server Management Studio 2016 to work.

+## Release notes

+### Query Store Database Dashboard v1.3

+- Forced execution plan overview removed
+  Instead you should use sp_WhatsupQueryStore to quickly analyse forced plans by running EXEC sp_WhatsupQueryStore @dbname = 'your database', @return_forced_plans = 1.

+  You can download sp_WhatsupQueryStore through GitHub at https://github.com/Evdlaar/sp_WhatsupQueryStore.

+- Added Queries with multiple plans performance chart.
+  This chart, unlike the other ones, uses a logarithmic scale to improve readability when query duration between plans have large difference between durations.

+- Removed unused datasets.

+- Changed date/time format on x-axis in charts to exclude the date and only show time.

+- Modified queries to avoid potential locking situations.

 The Query Store Dashboards are developed and maintained by Enrico van de Laar (@evdlaar).